 Continued Academic Probation

-Continued Academic Probation is a system of monitoring student grades in all South Texas College for students placed on Academic Probation in order to identify those who continue to experience difficulty in making satisfactory progress.
-Continued Academic Probation occurs at the end of the semester following Academic Probation when a student's current semester GPA remains below 2.00.
+Continued Academic Probation is a system of monitoring student grades in all South Texas College courses for students placed on Academic Probation in order to identify students who continue to experience difficulty in making satisfactory progress.
+Continued Academic Probation occurs at the end of the semester following Academic Probation when a student earns a current semester GPA of 2.00 or higher and cumulative GPA remains below 2.00.

 Academic Suspension is a system of forced interruption in attendance at the College in those instances where a student is unable to maintain satisfactory academic progress.
-Academic Suspension occurs when the student who has previously been on Continued Academic Probation fails to earn a 2.00 in the current semester.
+Academic Suspension occurs when the student who has previously been on Academic Probation or Continued Academic Probation and cumulative GPA is below 2.00 and current semester GPA is below 2.00.
+Academic suspension may last for one regular fall or spring semester.
+Students placed on academic suspension may enroll for summer sessions for the purpose of raising their cumulative GPA to the level required for good standing.

 Readmission After A Period of Suspension

-After a period of scholastic suspension, a student may be readmitted on academic probation.
-Before readmission under probationary status, the suspended student must report to office of Counseling and Advising for an academic counseling interview.
+After a period of Academic Suspension, a student may be readmitted on academic probation.
+Before readmission under probationary status, the suspended student must report to Counseling and Student Accessibility Services for an academic counseling session to develop an Academic Improvement Plan

-A student on academic suspension who raises their cumulative GPA to 2.00 or higher can be reinstated in good standing following application to the office of Admissions and Records.
+Students on Academic Suspension who raise their cumulative GPA to 2.00 or higher can be reinstated in good standing following application to the Office of Admissions and Records.
 Removal from suspension can be most effectively accomplished by re-enrolling for courses in which the student has a failing grade.

-If a student who has been suspended feels that unusual circumstances warrant a review, the student may provide a written appeal to the Scholastic Appeals Committee in care of the Counseling and Advisement Center.
+If a student who has been suspended feels that unusual circumstances warrant a review, the student may provide a written appeal to the Academic Appeals Committee in care of the Counseling and Student Accessibility Services.

 Developmental Studies Program